uio-library/primo-explore-uio/README.md

 var PROXY_SERVER = 'https://bibsys-almaprimo.hosted.exlibrisgroup.com:443';
 ```

+Download the central package from Primo Back Office (Primo Utilities > UI customization Package Manager)
+into `primo-explore/custom` and unzip it.
+Make sure the folder name is `CENTRAL_PACKAGE`.
+This contains the modifications from Bibsys.
+Open question: Do they version control it?

 Clone the UiO package into `primo-explore/custom`:

 ```
 git clone git@github.com:uio-library/ubo-primo-package.git primo-explore/custom/UIO
 ```

+You should now have both `primo-explore/custom/CENTRAL_PACKAGE` and `primo-explore/custom/UIO`.

 ## Help and documentation